Insurance and Fees

-I offer a sliding scale and I accept BCBS PPO.
+I have some sliding scale availability.
 Some insurance plans also offer out-of-network benefits that would reimburse a portion of the fee once claims are filed.
 I would be happy to consult with you about how to find out the amount your plan will cover for psychotherapy and about a sliding scale.
 Generally, you can find out the following by calling your insurance company:

 - What is the “usual, reasonable, and customary” maximum amount allowed by your insurance company for the following services.
 (I have included what is called the “CPT Code” for services rendered, which will help you find out this information.)

 - 90846 (Family therapy without child–for parent sessions when child is in play therapy or psychotherapy)

 - 90847 (Family therapy with child–for assessments and for parent-child sessions)

 - 90791 (Assessment, usually one or two sessions)

 - What percentage will the insurance company pay of the “usual, reasonable, and customary” fee?

 - What is your deductible, and do you have an out-of-network maximum payment amount?